 “On the whole, the conversation was constructive and businesslike, with a focus on overcoming the accumulated problems in Russian-American relations.”

-Sen. John McCain of Arizona decried the friendly call on Twitter, writing that, “An American president does not lead the Free World by congratulating dictators on winning sham elections."
+Sen. John McCain of Arizona decried the friendly call on Twitter, writing, “An American president does not lead the Free World by congratulating dictators on winning sham elections."

 As Axios points out, former President Barack Obama called to congratulate Putin back in 2012 for his election after stepping away for four years.